What You'll Find On This Page

 14 Ideas For Day Trips From Dubrovnik, Croatia

 The perfect amount of time to spend in Dubrovnik is three to four days.
-That’s plenty of time to explore the absolutely gorgeous Old Town inside and out, go for a ferry ride to Lokrum Island and spend significant time on Dubrovnik’s beaches.
+That’s plenty of time to explore the absolutely gorgeous Old Town inside and out, head up to Mt.
+Srd, go for a ferry ride to Lokrum Island and spend significant time on Dubrovnik’s beaches.

 However, if you have, say, a week to spend in this picturesque region, you might want to go on some day trips as well.
 From beaches to fascinating coastal towns, beautiful bays and national parks, there is plenty to explore in this corner of the Adriatic.
 Read on to find out about the best day trips to take from Dubrovnik.

 Croatia, and especially Dalmatia, is famous for its beautiful islands.
 They are numerous, but arguably the greatest one is Korcula.
 If historic villages, pebble beaches, azure water and seafood are what you’re looking for, Korcula is where you should go.
 Coastal pine groves offer refuge from the hot summer sun and are great picnic spots while hidden bays are where you can go for a safe swim in complete solitude.

 The island’s namesake town, Korcula, is quaint, cozy and cute.
 It’s extremely “strollable”.
 Interesting, too, is that it’s said to be the birthplace of Marco Polo.
 The island lies only two hours from Dubrovnik, by either car or ferry.